 In 2012, after thoughtful deliberation with the benefit of significant input from our shareholders, the Board of Directors recommended, and shareholders overwhelmingly approved, amendments to the Company's Certificate of Incorporation and Bylaws to adopt robust and well-balanced provisions for the right of shareholders to act by written consent.
-Among other things, these provisions provide for shareholders holding 25% or more of the Company's outstanding shares of common stock to act by written consent.
-In addition to this right to act by written consent, our shareholders have the right to call a special meeting, to submit proposals to be considered at our annual meeting, to nominate directors through proxy access, and to meet with our directors and members of management.
-As this inclusive governance structure would suggest, our Board of Directors is, and has long been, committed to ensuring our shareholders have meaningful rights to provide input and to influence the direction of our Company, and to do so in a way that respects the interests of all shareholders and enhances the Company's ability to create long-term value.
-This Proposal Five - which recommends reducing the threshold to seek action by written consent significantly from 25% to only 3% of the Company's outstanding shares - is both unnecessary and ill-advised.
+Among other things, these provisions provide for shareholders holding in aggregate 25% or more of the Company's outstanding shares of common stock the right to act by written consent.
+In addition, our shareholders have the right to call a special meeting, to submit proposals to be considered at our annual meeting, to nominate directors through proxy access, and to meet with our directors and members of management.
+As this inclusive governance structure would suggest, our Board of Directors is, and has long been, committed to ensuring our shareholders have broad and meaningful rights to provide input and to influence the direction of our Company, and to do so in a way that respects the interests of all shareholders and enhances the Company's ability to create long-term value.
+This